nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 Stuart was the 2024 MSA MAPS President.
 There are claims that the 2023 MSA MAPS AGM which elected him was improperly stacked.
 He was re-elected as president at the 2024 AGM, also under disputed circumstances.
 However, he has since been removed from office since he is not a mature age student as required under the MSA MAPS constitution.
 Previously, Stuart was the 2023 MSA Welfare Officer.
 He is a Liberal.

 Jay is a 2024 MSC General Representative and 2024 C&S Treasurer.
 From November, he is the 2025 C&S President.
-He has previously appeared as 2024 [Wired](/wired) Secretary.
+He has previously appeared as 2024 [Wired](/wired) Secretary and Authorised Officer of the Change ticket during the 2023 MSA elections.

-Campbell is a 2024 Welfare Officer, appointed partway through the year.
+Campbell is a 2024 Welfare Officer, appointed partway through the year from the Student Welfare Committee.
 He will be the 2025 MSA Treasurer.
 Part of the Labor Left, in July 2023 he was a candidate with the attempted stack of [Radio Monash](/radmon).

 ### [MSC 7](https://msa.monash.edu/hubfs/MSC%207%20Minutes.pdf)